Jared Ulloa

-Jared Leonardo Ulloa Bazán (born 8 June 2002) is a Peruvian professional footballer who plays as a winger for Deportivo Coopsol in the Peruvian Liga 2.
+Jared Leonardo Ulloa Bazán (born 8 June 2002) is a Peruvian professional footballer who plays as a winger for Liga 3 club Unión Santo Domingo.

 Early life

 Ulloa began playing with the Academia César Antonio UCV at age 13 and then joined the Academia San Antonio de Piura in 2015.
 In 2017, he joined the youth system of Sporting Cristal, where he won two Torneo de Reservas titles and the Torneo Centenario.

 Club career

 In 2021, he signed a professional contract with Sporting Cristal.
 Shortly thereafter, he went on loan to Valour FC of the Canadian Premier League.
 He made his professional debut for Valour on June 27, 2021 against Forge FC.

 In January 2022, he was sent on loan to Cusco FC of the Peruvian Segunda División.
 However, in March 2022, he terminated his contract with Sporting Cristal by mutual consent, and joined Cusco permanently.
 With Cusco, he won the second division title in 2022.

 In February 2023, he returned to Valour FC on a permanent contract.
 Valour had been interested in bringing him back the year prior for the 2022 season, however, he was deemed to be unavailable.
 He scored his first goal on September 8, 2023 against York United FC.

 In January 2024, he returned to Peru, signing with Unión Huaral in Liga 2.

 In March 2025, he signed with Deportivo Coopsol.